 My first visit was in September 2007, but it wasn’t quite a visit.
 I arrived in Romania to work at a high school from Iasi, as a teacher.
 I worked 6 years at “Dimitrie Cantemir” high school, teaching Spanish to students from philology (bilingual program).

 2. What made you stay in Romania? / Why Romania?

 First, the opportunity to continue my work in high school and last, the fact that I’ve met someone.
 So when my contract expired I didn’t leave Romania, instead, I looked for another job here.

 3. Did you come alone or with someone?

 I came alone, but I got here due to a collaborative program between the Ministry of Education in Spain and 10 high schools in Romania.
 From Spain, I came with other 9 Spanish colleagues, but we all were in different cities.

 4. How was your experience in Romania so far? / Tell us about a little about your experience in Romania.

 Generally, my experience in Romania has been good.
-At first it was hard, like in any other country, but along the way I’ve made good friends, I’ve met a lot of valuable young people (students and high school students).
-I’ve learnt a new language and I’ve learnt how to get along with Romanian bureaucracy, which it wasn’t an easy thing to do.
+At first, it was hard, like in any other country, but along the way I’ve made good friends, I’ve met a lot of valuable young people (students and high school students).
+I’ve learned a new language and I’ve learned how to get along with Romanian bureaucracy, which it wasn’t an easy thing to do.
 I lived a new life.

 5. I assume it was challenging to move to another country.
 Have you given up something?